Give equity in chances

 After diagnosing the situation of those schools, very isolated, with a small number of students, I started to speak with them to see which could be united.
 But how to support this idea financially, find money for transport?
 I spoke with the mayor, a very young guy: “They aren't votes, from a political point of view they are not interesting.
 But they are children.
 Our, Azulian children.”
 He talked to the local government.
-They accepted that 1% of what farmers pay of taxes would be dedicated to effort the cost of moving children.
+They accepted that 1% of what farmers pay of taxes would be dedicated to the effort of moving children.
 We started with the first group of schools, then a second, a third.
 When we got to number four, money was over.
-I went to the province and asked them for more, having proved already the concept.
-I was always a volunteer, my husband said: do what you want, I can effort your car and fuel.
+I went to the province and asked them for more, having already proved the concept.
+I was always a volunteer, my husband said: do what you want, I can afford your car and fuel.
 I was very grateful, my hospital salary was not enough.
 After 5 years, I was 60, I decided to retire and dedicated myself fully to this.

 Suddenly an army of ants attacked us.
-We were sitting on the terrace, eating a typical Argentinean breakfast – cafe con facturas, coffee with a sort of mini-croissant -.
+We were sitting on the terrace, eating a typical Argentinian breakfast – cafe con facturas, coffee with a sort of mini-croissant -.
 Completely lost in conversation, we didn't realize that millions of ants surrounded us and all the sugary food on the table.
-Veronica within few seconds took control over the situation, cleaning the table and inviting us to the garden, where we continued this amazing journey.
+Veronica within a few seconds took control over the situation, cleaning the table and inviting us to the garden, where we continued this amazing journey.

-We organized many different activities for the kids, sport, art, circus, etc. A lot of children were brought to other villages by some mothers, who then had to wait four hours for them to finishing the classes, doing nothing.
+We organized many different activities for the kids, sport, art, circus, etc. A lot of children were brought to other villages by some mothers, who then had to wait four hours for them to finish the classes, doing nothing.
 Incredible.
 I started to think: what can they do, so they use their time, learn something and earn a bit of money?
 In this zone we have many sheep.
 I started to ask for wool and I got a teacher to teach mothers how to weave.
 We started in 2007.
 At the moment we have many nice products, which we are selling through different channels.

 Another challenge Veronica decided to tackle was computers.
 Nobody wanted to provide informatics classes to children in rural areas.
 That time not even in the cities kids had access to this kind of education.
 But Veronica, as always, didn't accept a no as answer.